 Around 15 percent of the world’s food is now grown in urban areas.
 According to the U.N.
 Food and Agriculture Organization (FAO), urban farms already supply food to about 700 million residents of cities, representing about a quarter of the world’s urban population.
-By 2030, 60 percent of people in developing countries will likely live in cities.
+And by 2050, almost 80 percent of the world’s population is projected to reside in urban areas.

 At Food Tank, we are amazed by the efforts of hundreds of urban farms and gardens to grow organic produce, cultivate food justice and equity in their communities, and revitalize urban land.
 Urban agriculture not only contributes to food security, but also to environmental stewardship and a cultural reconnection with the land through education.